Mingrelian language: Intervocalic deletion of v

 Between the vowels the organic v disappears, e.g. xvavi (Geo. "abundance, plenty") → *xvai → xvee (id.), mṭevani (Geo. "raceme") → ţiani (id.), etc.

 Phonetic augmentation n

 Before the stops and affricates, an inorganic augmentation n may appear (before labials n → m).

-Alphabet

-Mingrelian is written in the Mkhedruli script.
+Mingrelian orthography

+Mingrelian is written in the Georgian Mkhedruli script.
+The spelling using the Mkhedruli script uses symbols not used in Georgian : ⟨ჲ ჷ ჸ⟩ to represent /j ə ʔ/, respectively.
+The Mkhedruli script was used in Mingrelian publications from 1866 to 1906, from 1930 to 1939, in 1966, and has been used from 1995 on.

+One book in Mingrelian was printed in the Cyrillic script in 1899 using the alphabet shown below.
+Slightly different Cyrillic orthographies were used in several printed texts from 1887 to 1903.
+The 1887 version had several Cyrillic letters in unusual phonetic values: я [dz], ѣ [h].

+The Latin script column shows romanizations used by linguists.

 Grammar

 Dialects

 The main dialects and subdialects of Mingrelian are: